M&A Post-Closing Disputes: Minimizing and Resolving Disputes Over Working Capital Adjustments and Earnouts

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will examine the common causes of M&A post-closing disputes regarding working capital adjustments and earnouts.
+This CLE course will examine the common causes of M&A post-closing disputes regarding working capital adjustments and earnouts.
 The panel will discuss strategies for mitigating the likelihood of post-closing disputes and considerations and best practices for resolving them.

 - Common drivers of M&A post-closing disputes over the purchase price and earnouts

 The panel will review these and other top-line issues:

 - What are the common reasons for and allegations involved in M&A post-closing disputes over working capital adjustments or earnouts?

 - How can counsel minimize the likelihood of M&A post-closing disputes?